 Senior Notes M and N. In April 2008, EPO sold \$400.0 million in principal amount of 5-year senior unsecured notes ("Senior Notes M") and \$700.0 million in principal amount of 10-year senior unsecured notes ("Senior Notes N") under its universal registration statement.
 Senior Notes M were issued at 99.906% of their principal amount, have a fixed interest rate of 5.65% and mature in April 2013.
+Senior

-Senior Notes N were issued at 99.866% of their principal amount, have a fixed interest rate of 6.50% and mature in January 2019.
+Notes N were issued at 99.866% of their principal amount, have a fixed interest rate of 6.50% and mature in January 2019.

-Senior Notes M pay interest semi-annually in arrears on April 1 and October 1 of each year, beginning October 1, 2008.
-Senior Notes N pay interest semi-annually in arrears on January 31 and July 31 of each year, with the first payment made on July 31, 2008.
-Net proceeds from the issuance of Senior Notes M and N were used to temporarily reduce indebtedness outstanding under the EPO Revolver.
+Senior Notes M pay interest semi-annually in arrears on April 1 and October 1 of each year.
+Senior Notes N pay interest semi-annually in arrears on January 31 and July 31 of each year.
+Net proceeds from the issuance of Senior Notes M and N were used to temporarily reduce indebtedness outstanding under the EPO Multi-Year Revolving Credit Facility.